 You’re likely already familiar with what a greenhouse is: a structure in which various plants, fruit and herbs can be grown throughout the year away from some of the seasons’ harsh elements.
 So what makes an attached greenhouse stand out from the rest?
 These greenhouses, sometimes referred to as lean-tos, are attached to the side of an already existing house or other structure and generally share at least one wall with the other building.

-7 Reasons You Should Consider an Attached Greenhouse
+7 Reasons to build an Attached Greenhouse

 There are innumerable reasons for, and benefits to, installing the addition of a greenhouse attached to your home.
 If you can envision yourself enjoying your own personal green paradise but still need a nudge to commit, check out these seven top reasons why you should draw up some plans, procure your materials and gather up your tools ASAP.